 Issues of mental illness and substance abuse often go hand in hand for many individuals that struggle to self-medicate when their symptoms become difficult to handle.
-People with both a mental illness and an addiction are considered to be dual diagnosis because they have two disorders that must both be treatment professionally.
+People with both a mental illness and an addiction are considered to be dual diagnosis because they have two disorders that must both be treated professionally.

-Unfortunately many patients with a dual diagnosis are treated for their illnesses by different teams of doctors prescribing different and sometimes contradictory treatments.
-Integrated treatment is usually more effective at treating the individual in completion as well as managing symptoms of both their mental illness and their addiction problems.
+Unfortunately, many patients with a dual diagnosis are treated for their illnesses by different teams of doctors prescribing different and sometimes contradictory treatments.
+Integrated treatment is usually more effective at treating the individual incompletion as well as managing symptoms of both their mental illness and their addiction problems.
 Co-occurring conditions can be complicated to solve and using an integrated treatment approach allows each patient to experience greater success because they are being treated for each issue simultaneously.

 Obstacles for Dual Diagnosis Treatment

 Co-occurring disorders are more widespread than people may realize with 50 percent of people with severe mental health disorders also abusing drugs to the point of addiction.
 Compare this with statistics stating that only 15 percent of the general population abuses drugs and/or alcohol and it seems clear that mental illness can drive people to engage in substance abuse.
 In spite of the dramatically high rate of dual diagnosis among people with mental illnesses, patients often get bounced back and forth between different doctors and treatment centers.
-Some programs require individuals to get sober before entering treatment for their issues, a task that is difficult when you are faced with severe symptoms of a mental illness that cause you to continually self-medicate.
+Some programs require individuals to get sober before entering treatment for their issues, a task that is difficult when you are faced with severe symptoms of mental illness that cause you to continually self-medicate.
 Although mental health clinicians and substance abuse specialists alike have long been aware of the connection between the two illnesses, progress has been slow in successfully accommodating their treatment for dual diagnosis patients.
-A more modern model known as the integrated dual disorder treatment model or IDDT allows clients integrated treatment options in one facility.
+A more modern model known as the integrated dual disorder treatment model or IDDT allows clients to integrated treatment options into one facility.